ArthurHeymans/ArthurHeymans/README.md

 ## fn about_self(&self) -> String {}

-Hi I used to be a coreboot dev and be knowledgeable about C.
+I used to be a coreboot dev and be knowledgeable about C.

-Nowadays I'm having tons of fun with rust.
+Nowadays I'm having tons of fun with rust 🦀🦀🦀🦀.

 ## fn github_stats(&self) -> String {}